- Many students don’t have to pay any fees at all.

 David Goldman and Saturday Bursaries

 Our Youth Ensemble, Foundation Strings and Step Up Programme students can apply for funding from the David Goldman Bursary, a private fund that is managed by the Community Foundation, and the Saturday Programme bursary.
 We assess this using information on household income, housing status, free school meals and family size.
-As the assessments are done in house, with the guidance of a committee chosen by the Community Foundation, we are able to occasionally accept appeals for special circumstances.
+As the assessments are done in house, with the guidance of a committee, we are able to accept appeals for special circumstances.

 The money available each year can vary depending on how financial markets are performing, and is finite.
 Therefore a greater volume of applicants, or poorly performing financial markets, can result in participants receiving a different amount than the previous year.
 We prioritise households with an income of below £30,000, and would therefore suggest if you have a household income above this amount that you also investigate the other bursaries recommended below.